puppetlabs/puppet-docs/source/guides/faq.markdown

-It is very tempting to enable autosign for all nodes, as it cuts down on the manual steps required to bootstrap a new node (or indeed to move it to a new puppetmaster).
+It is very tempting to enable autosign for all nodes, as it cuts down on the manual steps required to bootstrap a new node (or indeed to move it to a new puppet master).

 Typically this would be done with a \*.mydomain.com or even \* in the autosign.conf file.